Last Updated on May 30, 2022 by Editorial Staff

 Secondly Dr Nick Panay, a specialist in early menopause who has a clinic at Queen Charlotte’s Hospital in London.
 Perhaps it was that someone mentioned Dr Glenville having some success in getting women’s periods back, I can’t remember, but I decided I wanted to meet her and get her advice.
 So my first action was a consultation with Dr Glenville.

 This was very interesting and set me on my path towards wanting as natural a menopause as possible.
-Dr Glenville put me on a restricted diet, gave me a special tincture to take and within a month my periods had returned!
+Dr Glenville put me on a restricted diet, gave me a special tincture to take and within a month my period had returned!

 This was quite miraculous for me and in retrospect shows how wrong the initial diagnosis was because of the possibilities around hormonal fluctuation in the perimenopausal years.
 So what did I do in terms of changing my diet?